Chemistry Job Alert

 HPLC stands for High Performance Liquid Chromatography.

-HPLC is a technique used to separate, identify, and measure different chemicals in a mixture.
+In simple terms, HPLC is a laboratory technique used to separate, identify, and measure different components present in a mixture.

-Imagine you have a mixed juice (orange + mango + apple).
+Imagine you have a mixed fruit juice containing mango, orange, and apple.

-• HPLC works like a smart machine that can:
+HPLC works like a smart machine that separates each component and gives detailed information about each one.

-Same way, it separates chemicals in a sample.
+• In the same way, it separates chemicals present in a sample and helps in analysis.

 Main Parts of HPLC (Easy Explanation)

-• This is a liquid that carries the sample.
+This is the liquid that carries the sample through the system.

 2) Pump

-• Pump pushes the solvent at high pressure
+The pump pushes the solvent through the system at high pressure.

 3) Injector